 The IRB Chair should be a highly respected individual, fully capable of managing the IRB, and the matters brought before it with fairness and impartiality.
 The task of making the IRB a respected part of the Institution will fall primarily on the shoulders of the IRB Chair.
-The IRB must be perceived to be fair, impartial, and immune to pressure by the Institution's administration, the Investigator whose protocols are brought before it, and other professional and nonprofessional sources.
+The IRB must be perceived to be fair, impartial and immune to pressure by the Institution's administration, the Investigator whose protocols are brought before it, and other professional and nonprofessional sources.

 The criteria used to select an IRB Chair include experience with, and knowledge of, applicable federal and state laws and regulations, and Institutional policies.
-This individual must be willing to commit to the IRB; must have experience as an IRB member; and must demonstrate excellent communication skills, along with an understanding of clinical research.
+This individual must be willing to commit to the IRB; must have past experience as an IRB member; and must demonstrate excellent communication skills, along with an understanding of clinical research.
 The IRB Chair must also be flexible and demonstrate a thorough understanding of ethical issues involved in clinical research.

 The IRB Chair convenes and chairs the meetings of the IRB and is required to attend a majority of the convened meetings of the IRB.
-The IRB Chair may conduct, or delegate expedited review of research that qualifies for such review; review the responses of Investigators to contingencies of the IRB (to secure IRB approval); and to review and approve minor changes in previously approved research during the period covered by the original approval.
+The IRB Chair may conduct or delegate expedited review of research that qualifies for such review; review the responses of Investigators to contingencies of the IRB (to secure IRB approval); and to review and approve minor changes in previously approved research during the period covered by the original approval.
+The IRB Chair may delegate such authority to another experienced IRB member.